HoMengHsuan/telegram-taiwan-weather-forecasting-bot/README.md

 ```

 notes: the weather message parse_mode is base on the html style, so the text could be missing order when you show on the mobile device.

+## How to Use

+text the /weather function in the chatroom, for example : /weather 新竹市